Muhammad Shahidullah: Family

-His third son A.K.M.
-Zakiyullah established a school named 'Dr. Shahidullah Gyanpith' in Hazi Osman Goni Road, Alu bazaar (Old Dhaka) and a research library named ’Dr. Shahidullah Memorial Library and Language Research Center’ in Senpara Parbata, Mirpur-10, Dhaka.
+His third son, A.K.M.
+Zakiyullah, established a school named 'Dr. Shahidullah Gyanpith' in Hazi Osman Goni Road, Alu bazaar (Old Dhaka) and a research library named 'Dr. Shahidullah Memorial Library and Language Research Center' in Senpara Parbata, Mirpur-10, Dhaka.

-Another of his son Abul Bayan M. Naqiyyullah (M.S) studied in George Washington University in Washington DC, USA and settled in Cairo, Egypt after serving as a pathologist in Saudi Arabia.
+Another of his sons, Abul Bayan M. Naqiyyullah (M.S) studied at George Washington University in Washington, DC, US and settled in Cairo, Egypt, after serving as a pathologist in Saudi Arabia.

-Another of Shahidullah's son, A.K.M.
+Another of Shahidullah's sons, A.K.M.
 Bashirullah – known popularly by his alias Murtaja Baseer – is considered one of the most stylish and foremost painters in Bangladesh.

 Awards and honors

-Shahidullah made Professor Emeritus by the University of Dhaka (1967) for his lifetime contribution in research on language and literature.
+Shahidullah was made Professor Emeritus by the University of Dhaka (1967) for his lifetime contribution in research on language and literature.
 He was also awarded the Chevalier de l'Ordre des Arts et des Lettres by the French government in 1967 for his academic contribution to language and literature.
 In 1980, the Government of Bangladesh awarded him the Independence Award posthumously.